 You can collect dues on a monthly or yearly basis, depending on what works best for your group.

-?
-Next Interesting Read: 9 conspicuous reasons why homeschooling is bad for children
+Next Interesting Read: Reasons why homeschooling is bad for children

 Keep the momentum going